SiddiquiSaab04/React/README.md

 Question no. 2:
 Build a simple form with controlled inputs (name, email).
 How do you capture and validate the data on submit?

+Question no. 3:
+Explain how key works in React lists.
+Create a component that renders a dynamic list of items and updates it.